-According to this argument, when studying $L_1$ one should abstract away from the whole mass of data of interest to the linguist about $L_1$ .
-The same logic holds for $L_2$ .... $L_n$ .
-So one has to abstract away from everything of linguistic interest about all languages to uncover the nature of language and explain how it differs from digestion.
+If taken seriously this argument requires that, when studying L_1 one should abstract away from the whole mass of data of interest to the linguist about L_1 .
+The same logic holds for $L_2...L_n$.
+So one would have to abstract away from everything of linguistic interest about all languages to uncover the nature of language and explain how it differs from digestion.
 Idealization and abstraction are of course part of the scientific method but given how little is currently known about the core properties of language such wholesale abstraction is hardly responsible.
+Even on a more charitable reading, the Argument from Norman Conquest is incompatible with Chomsky's view that "the linguist is always involved in the study of both universal and particular grammar ... his formulation of principles of universal grammar must be justified by the study of their consequences when applied in particular grammars" (Chomsky, 1968, p.
+24, emphasis added).
 It is astounding that the Argument from Norman Conquest, representative for the quality of many arguments, is seriously offered in support of Chomsky's position.

 While The Science of Language cannot be recommended for the positive arguments it contains, even worse are numerous attacks on opponents, who are often not even named.
 None of the criticisms are supported by solid evidence.
 Instead one finds countless misattributions and distortions: